NCSU GIS/MEA582:

 Download all text files with color rules (see above) to the selected directory.
 Now you can use the commands from the assignment requiring the text file without the need to specify the full path to the file.

-Compute aspect simultaneously with interpolation and evaluate impact of tension by using tension=40 (default), tension=10 and tension=160.
+Display the input scattered points with elevation stored as attribute named value.
+Then interpolate elevation rasters from these points using splines with different tension.
+Compute aspect simultaneously with interpolation and explain impact of tension by using tension=40 (default), tension=10 and tension=160.

 g.region rural_1m res=1 -p